 by Vanessa Meadu

-Members of the LD4D community have joined forces to identify ways to better target interventions in Asia and Africa, and gain a fuller understanding of the impact of their work.
+Members of the LD4D community have joined forces to gain a fuller understanding of the impact of their work and identify ways to better target interventions in Asia and Africa.

 The recent meeting in Brisbane, Australia brought together experts from GALVmed, the University of Edinburgh’s Supporting Evidence Based Interventions (SEBI) program, the International Livestock Research Institute (ILRI) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).